 Announcement date of the winner of the Collide Residency Award

-We want to thank you all the applying artists for submitting their proposals to the residency.
-The announcement will be on the 16th of February.
+We want to thank all the applying artists for submitting their proposals to the residency.
+The announcement will be on 16 February.
 Save the date!

 The selection of the winning artists and the Honorary Mentions was based on evaluating the application and the artist’s project proposal and reviewed by a group of five cultural experts and scientists.
 The jury looked for ideas that reflect upon encounters between art and science and offer challenging exchange and inquiry methods between artists and scientists.